 MuggleNet Review: Warner Bros.
 Studio Tour London Hogwarts Express

 As we rounded the corner, we saw the train itself waiting at the platform, ready to bear us away to Hogwarts, steam billowing out around it.
-At one end, a façade depicts the bustling station of King’s Cross, giving the illusion that the station continues on.
+At one end, a facade depicts the bustling station of King’s Cross, giving the illusion that the station continues on.
 The famous clock stands at 11 a.m., ready for the train to depart, full of eager Hogwarts students.

 The engine itself is the original one used in the films and prior to appearing in the films, served as a real, working train.
-The new feature was worked on by designer Stuart Craig, construction manager Paul Hayes, and set decorator Rosie Goodwin, as well as special effects supervisor John Richardson.
+The new feature was worked on by designer Stuart Craig, construction manager Paul Hayes, set decorator Rosie Goodwin, as well as special effects supervisor John Richardson.

-There is also a railway shop, which offers Hogwarts Express goodies for you to take home – as well as a trolley stacked up with sweets, as you would expect!
+There is also a railway shop, which offers Hogwarts Express goodies for you to take home – as well as a trolley stacked up with sweets, as you would expect.

-We were amazed at the amount of work and preparation that had gone into the feature, and we can’t wait for it to open to the public so that you can all enjoy it, too.
+We were amazed at the amount of work and preparation that had gone into the feature, and we can’t wait for it to open to the public so that you can all enjoy it too.
 It’s definitely a very exciting addition to the tour – and something that you’ll just have to go back and see!

 Are you looking forward to the new feature opening this month?
 Have you already got your tickets to go?
 Let us know in the comments!